 What is the Code for Construction Product Information?

 The Code covers critical aspects from responsibility for product information, to accuracy of and clarity of performance claims made, general information and competency.
-The objective of the Code is that any claim made about a Construction Product must be substantiated by appropriate, clear, and unambiguous evidence.

 How does the CCPI work?

 An independent and robust assessment and validation process underpins the Code to help to give more confidence in the provision and management of product information by all stakeholders, setting the market for UK construction products ahead of others.